fi-muni/PA165/tasks/seminar07.md

 git checkout -f seminar07_step2
 ```
 New files will appear:
-* a servlet class PharmacyServlet
+* a servlet class PharmacyServlet with an inner class Drug
 * a JSP page pharmacy.jsp

 Run the updated application and add some data using the form.
 Inspect how the form works.

 **Task 09**